Robert-Hughes/rjrssync/README.md

 ------------

 * Investigate if parallelising some stages would speed it up, e.g. walking the dir structure on multiple threads, or sending data across network on multiple threads
+   - Could have one thread just doing filesystem calls to fill up a queue, and another thread processing those entries.
+   - Maybe check if WalkDir is slow, by comparing its performance with direct std::fs stuff or even native OS stuff?
 * Parallelise querying  - see parallel-query branch
 * Investigate if pipelining some stages would speed it up, e.g. sending file list while also sending it
 * Probably better to batch together File() Responses, to avoid overhead from sending loads of messages